arnegue/NMEA-Seatalk-Multiplexer/README.md

 Since I noticed some hardware/driver related errors, I implemented a watchdog.
 If activated in ``config.json`` via ``Watchdog.Enable`` the watchdog will work within the ``TaskWatcher``.
 The ``TaskWatcher`` is responsible to watch every (nearly) daemonic spawned tasks.
 These tasks shall not terminate.
-If so the watchdog won't be won't be reset and a immediate system reset will happen.
+If so the watchdog won't be reset and an immediate system reset will happen.

 ### Windows